gitPhate/Library/README.md

 ## Main Namespace (Library\\)
 ### Classes:
+  * class autoload
   * BaseEnum
   * Lazy
   * Singleton

+### class autoload
+There's a primitive class loader that must be included in any project that uses the library.
+It is in Library\autoload.php

 #### BaseEnum
 It's an attempt to use enumerations in PHP.
 It's not mine, I found it here: http://stackoverflow.com/a/254543/4499267